Error Analysis of Discrete Flow with Generator Matching: Introduction

-The main contributions in this paper are summarized as follows. \begin{enumerate} \item We systematically develop the stochastic calculus theory tailored to continuous-time Markov chains.
-We formally define the random measure associated with the CTMC and derive its compensator.
-We also derive a new Girsanov-type theorem for CTMC with rigorous proofs.
-The KL divergence of two path measures of two CTMCs is derived in terms of the integral of the Bregman divergence of two transition rates, which motivates us to use the generator matching objective to analyze the distribution error.
-In the sampling stage, we use the uniformization technique to sample in an exact way. \item We establish the non-asymptotic error bound for distribution error in discrete flow models, by taking estimation error into consideration, which is less explored in existing works.
+The main contributions in this paper are summarized as follows. \begin{enumerate} \item Parallel to the continuous flow matching framework, we establish a unified theoretical framework for discrete flow-based models via generator matching, which enables us to control the KL divergence between the path measures of two CTMCs naturally.
+In the sampling stage, we use the uniformization algorithm to sample in an exact way. \item We establish the non-asymptotic error bound for distribution error in discrete flow models, by taking estimation error into consideration, which is less explored in existing works.
 There are three sources of error in our framework: (a) stochastic error from estimation through empirical risk minimization; (b) approximation error of the selected function class; (c) early stopping error.
-We carefully analyze the stochastic error using empirical process theory, and discuss the choice of early stopping error to balance the stochastic error and early stopping error.
-We also provide a comprehensive analysis of our assumptions and the terminal time singularity of the transition rate.
-In addition, we present a thorough error analysis for the neural network class with the ReLU activation function, simultaneously analyzing these three sources of error.
-To the best of our knowledge, this is the first theoretical error analysis for discrete flow models. \end{enumerate}
+We provide the total variation error bound for the estimated distribution without imposing conditions on the data distribution and the oracle transition rate.
+Additionally, under the boundedness condition of the oracle transition rate, we derive a faster convergence rate of the total variation, which is nearly optimal in terms of the sample size. \end{enumerate}

-All technical proofs are deferred to the Appendix.
+{ Due to space limitations, some additional results and all technical proofs are deferred to the Appendix.}